alisherdavronov/Recaptcha2/README.md

     ...
 ```

-3) Add Recaptcha2 class to your ASP.NET MVC 5 project
+3) Add Recaptcha2 class to your ASP.NET MVC 5 project.

 4) Add Recaptcha2 to your forms view:

 ```Razor